 Early Origins of the Crewer family

 The surname Crewer was first found in Lanarkshire (Gaelic: Siorrachd Lannraig) a former county in the central Strathclyde region of Scotland, now divided into the Council Areas of North Lanarkshire, South Lanarkshire, and the City of Glasgow.
 The Scord of Brouster is one of the earliest Neolithic farm sites in Shetland, Scotland dating back to 2220 BC.
 Some of the earliest records of the family include: Nicholaus, braciator regis (i.e. the king's brewer), was present at the perambulation of lands in 1219; Johannes the 'braciator' was one of the 'native men' of the Abbey of Dunfermline in the thirteenth century; and Thomas le Breuester of the forest of Passeley in the county of Lanark rendered homage in 1296.

 Early History of the Crewer family

 This web page shows only a small excerpt of our Crewer research.
 Another 155 words (11 lines of text) covering the years 1200, 1382, 1480, 1379, 1599, 1663, 1645, 1659, 1623, 1671, 1653, 1656, 1560, 1644, 1620, 1674, 1702, 1674 and 1698 are included under the topic Early Crewer History in all our PDF Extended History products and printed products wherever possible.

 Crewer Spelling Variations

 In the Middle Ages, the translation between Gaelic and English was not a highly developed process.
 Spelling was not yet standardized, and so, an enormous number of spelling variations appear in records of early Scottish names.
 Crewer has appeared as Brewster, Broster, Brouster, Brewester, Brostar and many more.

 Early Notables of the Crewer family (pre 1700)

-Notable amongst the family at this time was Robert Brewster (1599-1663), an English politician and officer who sat in the House of Commons between 1645 and 1659, he was a general in the Parliamentary army in the English Civil War; Francis Brewster (1623- 1671), an English...
-Another 46 words (3 lines of text) are included under the topic Early Crewer Notables in all our PDF Extended History products and printed products wherever possible.
+Notable amongst the family at this time was Robert Brewster (1599-1663), an English politician and officer who sat in the House of Commons between 1645 and 1659, he was a general in the Parliamentary army in the English Civil War; Francis Brewster (1623- 1671), an English politician who sat in the House of Commons in 1653 and 1656; and Elder William Brewster (c.1560-1644), Pilgrim colonist leader and preacher born in Doncaster...

 Migration of the Crewer family to Ireland

 Some of the Crewer family moved to Ireland, but this topic is not covered in this excerpt.

 Another 65 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Crewer family

 Many of the ancestors of Dalriadan families who arrived in North America still live in communities along the east coast of Canada and the United States.
 In the American War of Independence many of the original settlers traveled north to Canada as United Empire Loyalists.
 In the late 19th and early 20th centuries the ancestors of many Scots began recovering their collective national heritage through Clan societies, highland games, and other patriotic events.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Crewer or a variant listed above: William Brewster who arrived in the " Mayflower" and settled in Plymouth in 1620, where he was the religious leader of the Plymouth Colony.
 He was from the Essex branch of the family, and one of his descendants was Henry Calvin Brewster of Rochester, New York..

 - ^ Black, George F., The Surnames of Scotland Their Origin, Meaning and History.
 New York: New York Public Library, 1946.
 Print.
 (ISBN 0-87104-172-3)